x789/ValueArrays/ReadMe.md

 `ValueArray`s are the perfect fit if your DDD value-objects need to contain a collection of objects and you do not want to care about equality and immutability.
 This makes modeling ValueObjects with C# `record`s a breeze.

+## Installation
+1. Get a compiled package from Nuget at: [https://www.nuget.org/packages/ValueArrays/](https://www.nuget.org/packages/ValueArrays/).
+2. Import the namespace `ValueArrays` and you are ready to go!

 ## Usage
 ```csharp
 var array = new ValueArray<string>(new[] { "one", "two", "three" });